eliofio/PrOpRe/README.md

 # 1 - Introduction
-When it comes to coarsening biomolecules, determining the optimal number of sites to minimize information loss from an all-atom conformation is a challenging task.
+When coarsening biomolecules, the identification of the optimal number of sites to minimize information loss from an all-atom conformation is a challenging task.
 Several coarse-grained and multi-resolution models have been developed to tackle this issue, and one promising model is CANVAS (Coarse-grained Anisotropic Network model for VAriable resolution Simulation).

 The CANVAS strategy leverages the blurred and approximate nature of coarse-grained models to identify effective sites based on a user-provided input, and determines the interactions among them based on the molecule’s structure and all-atom force field, making it unnecessary to run reference simulations.
 This strategy makes the parametrisation of the model practically instantaneous, and allows the modulation of the system’s resolution in a quasi-continuous manner across the structure, from all-atom to (very) coarse-grained.
 Most notably, the interaction between regions of the system at different resolution (including the solvent) is accounted for and straightforward to set up, allowing the seamless implementation in standard MD software packages (e.g. GROMACS or LAMMPS).